fsfe/forms/README.md

 Now you either replace the URLs of a form with `http://localhost:8080/email` (for example in your browser with developer tools), or send POST requests via curl like: `curl -X POST "http://localhost:8080/email" -d "appid=pmpc-sign&name=tester1&confirm=mail@example.com&permissionPriv=yes"`.

 On `http://localhost:1080` you can then see the sent emails.

-## License

-This project is mainly licensed under GPL-3.0-or-later, but also contains components under CC-BY-SA-4.0 and CC0-1.0.
-It is fully [REUSE compliant](https://reuse.software) so it contains licensing and copyright information for every file.